Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: QUBO Models for Pricing and Separation

-which is asymptotically larger than the density~\eqref{eq:dens_improved} of the pricing model.
-However, the number of variables is considerably smaller than in the pricing model.
+{In general we have $m\in O(n)$ and thus} the density of Model~\eqref{eq:rcc_qubo} satisfies \( \rho( C^{\mathrm{RCC}}) \in O(1)\,, \) which {does not allow a conclusion about the sparsity in practice}. {However, in scenarios where $m\in O(1)$, we have $\rho( C^{\mathrm{RCC}}) \in O(n^{-1})$}. {Moreover}, the number of variables is considerably smaller than in the pricing model. {We note that, in contrast to the pricing problem QUBO~\eqref{eq:qubo_costfunction_cpctsp}, the number of variables and the non-zero quadratic coefficients in the RCC QUBO model~\eqref{eq:rcc_qubo} are not fully determined by the CVRP instance but also depend on the current fractional solution to the~\eqref{eq:mp_cvrp}.}

-We now derive a sufficient condition for the value of the penalty factor $P$ which ensures that an optimum solution to Model~\eqref{eq:rcc_qubo} is indeed an optimum solution to the separation problem~\eqref{eq:fcc_sep}. \begin{lemma} Let $(x,w)$ be a binary vector such that $C^\mathrm{RCC}_2(x,w)>0$.
-If $P>1$, then there exists a binary vector $(x',w')$ such that $C^\mathrm{RCC}(x',w')<C^\mathrm{RCC}(x,w)$. \end{lemma} \begin{proof} Since $C^\mathrm{RCC}_2(x,w)>0$, there exists $r \in R$ and $i \in r$ such that $x_i = 1$ and $w_r = 0$.
+We now derive a sufficient condition for the value of the penalty factor $P$ which ensures that an optimum solution to Model~\eqref{eq:rcc_qubo} is indeed an optimum solution to the separation problem~\eqref{eq:fcc_sep}. \begin{lemma} If $P>1$, then {for each binary vector $(x,w)$ with $C^\mathrm{RCC}_2(x,w)>0$} there exists {another} binary vector $(x',w')$ such that $C^\mathrm{RCC}(x',w')<C^\mathrm{RCC}(x,w)$. \end{lemma} \begin{proof} Since $C^\mathrm{RCC}_2(x,w)>0$, there exists $r \in R$ and $i \in r$ such that $x_i = 1$ and $w_r = 0$.
 We derive $(x',w')$ from $(x,w)$ by changing the value of $w_r$ from $0$ to $1$.
 Using $y^*_r \leq 1$, the statement follows. \end{proof} Above lemma implies that if $P> 1$, an optimum solution to~\eqref{eq:rcc_qubo} encodes an optimum solution to \eqref{eq:fcc_sep}. {Based on practical experience, we use $P=2$ in our experiments.}